-- Submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of education: - Submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's education; or - That conduct or communication has the purpose or effect of substantially interfering with an individual's education or creating an intimidating, offensive or hostile education environment.
+- Submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of education; - Submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's education; or - That conduct or communication has the purpose or effect of substantially interfering with an individual's education or creating an intimidating offensive or hostile education environment.
+Other harassment is not to be tolerated, and an intimidating, offensive or hostile education environment.
 Other harassment is not to be tolerated, and allegations of such conduct should be reported according to the provisions herein.